hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 Continue with Kramer et al. (2014)

 ### Measurements & Measures
-- To test the hypothese, how are negativity and positivity measured: The percentage of the words as either positive or negative produced by a person.
+- To test the hypotheses, how are negativity and positivity measured: The percentage of the words as either positive or negative produced by a person.
 - A check before running the experiment: all four groups did not differ in emotional expression in the week prior to the experiment.
 - Why using a weighted linear regression:  It was described in the Study Design that the chance a post being omitted is not fixed.
-However, an effect was found that when people see fewer posts (i.e., more ommission), they in turn posted fewer words.
+However, an effect was found that when people see fewer posts (i.e., more omission), they in turn posted fewer words.
 Therefore, we need to account for this effect by assigning weights to people.
-Specifically, people having more ommission were given a higher weight in the regression.
+Specifically, people having more omission were given a higher weight in the regression.
 See details on p.
 8789.

 ### Results
 Both H1 and H2 were supported.
 As can be seen in [the figure](https://www.pnas.org/content/pnas/111/24/8788/F1.large.jpg?width=800&height=600&carousel=1), when negativity is reduced, people generate more positive words and fewer negative words, compared to the control group.
 The opposite patter occurred when positivity is reduced.
 It shows that **emotions expressed by our friends through online social networks influenced our own mood status**.